tomatyss/notter/README.md

 3. **View Notes**: Click on a note in the list to view its content in the main panel.

+### Interface

+The top bar lets you switch between three tabs:

+1. **Notes** – browse, edit, and create notes.
+Use the search box for full-text search and filter by tags in the sidebar.
+2. **Chat** – experiment with an LLM-powered assistant (currently just echoes your input).
+3. **Settings** – adjust the note naming pattern and search index options.

 ### Note Organization

 Notter automatically extracts tags from your notes.
 Tags are words that start with `#` in your note content.
 For example: